enhancedsociety/old-website/_posts/2018-06-04-baring-it-all-in-your-whitepaper.md

 I should caveat the above with the assumption that we build products for markets that aren't nearing saturation.
 Why would we innovate in a saturated market? :)

+At Enhanced Society we are always striving to bring out the quality.
+A key component of quality is transparency.
+To this end we do as much as possible open source, including our learnings.
+This brings people together and lets them learn from each other!

 As always, come join us to shoot the breeze on [telegram](http://t.me/enhancedsociety). <strong>We are only as strong as our community!</strong>

 Side note: here's a pic of me doing a lion dance at the China Town markets on the weekend, just part of our creative healthy lifestyle!